 Rangers from North Lanarkshire Council's countryside ranger service are based at the visitor centre in Drumpellier Park.
 They run a varied programme of events and activities throughout the year, normally on a Sunday.
 The rangers are available to give walks and talks to groups or clubs interested in wildlife and conservation.
 The service is also involved in supporting school projects dealing with the environment and associated topics, and welcomes enquiries from teaching staff for in-service training, etc.

-All our facilities are managed by a set of rules and regulations.
+All of our facilities are managed by a set of rules and regulations.

 Please use the 'contact us' box if you have any questions.
-For more information, see 'related articles' and 'download'.
+For more information, see 'related pages' and 'downloads'.

 - Charges for boating hire at Drumpellier Country Park